 What is Underground Drainage?

 Well, pretty much as the name suggests, it’s the drainage system that lives underground.
 The drainage system is formed from a mixture of lengths of pipe and fittings such as bends, junctions and other fittings to either change direction of the pipe or to adapt to another system.
-Underground drainage is generally referred to as the sewage system as it is predominately used to transport waste water or foul water directly to the sewage treatment facility.
+Underground drainage is generally referred to as the sewage system as it is predominately used to transport waste water (grey water) or foul water directly to the sewage treatment facility.
 This system can also be used for rainwater drainage into a soakaway system or water course.

 Usually these days the systems are made from PVC.
 This is because PVC is a lightweight yet strong material that lasts a very long time and is relatively cheap to manufacture when compared to clay or concrete.
 Due to it’s light weight it’s also easier to install and it’s almost completely maintenance free.
 The inner wall is smooth which aids the easy flow of the waste water, and PVC actually has a better “flow rate” than clay or concrete.

 It’s easy to spot an underground drainage system as it’ll be terracotta in colour which is the industry standard for this system.
 Interestingly soil pipes and fittings are almost exactly the same, made from the same machines.
-The only difference is that these will be black, white or grey in colour and contain an additive to protect against sunlight discolouration.
+The only difference is that these will be black, white or grey in colour and contain a UV additive to protect against sunlight discolouration.

 How do you install underground drainage?

-An underground drainage Installation is usually planned out in advance by a drainage engineer with plans draw out by an architect, but for smaller works the system is simple enough to be installed by a groundworker or general builder, so long as the installation meets the requirements of Approved Document H – Drainage and Waste Disposal.
+An underground drainage Installation is usually planned out in advance by a drainage engineer with plans drawn out by an architect, but for smaller works the system is simple enough to be installed by a groundworker or general builder, so long as the installation meets the requirements of Approved Document H – Drainage and Waste Disposal.

 The fittings and pipework themselves are very easy to join.
 They’re almost always a “push fit” system, where the pipes come with sockets that include a rubber seal, and the fittings come with either a spigot (which fits into the socket of another fitting or pipe) or a socket (which accepts a spigot).